-The Financial Aid Office recommends that your attendance be 80% or higher.
-It is our experience that students with attendance less than this often fail to meet the progress requirements.
-In addition, federal aid funds are earned through school attendance and progress but costs are assessed by the scheduled hour , therefore, lower attendance means your tuition costs will remain constant but we will be unable to pay you for non-attended hours possibly leading to a deficit of funding for tuition costs. .
+The Financial Aid Office recommends that your attendance be 80% or higher designate for program.
+It is our experience that students with attendance less than 80% often fail to meet the progress requirements.
+In addition, federal aid funds are earned through school attendance and progress, but costs are assessed by the scheduled hour.
+Therefore, lower attendance means your tuition costs will remain constant but we will be unable to pay you for non-attended hours.
+This could lead to a deficit of funding for tuition costs.
 The absolute minimum attendance allowance is 67%.
 If your attendance is less than 80% you will receive a courtesy warning.
 This warning is only to alert you of the potential risk of low attendance.
 If your attendance falls below 67% your aid will be suspended.

 Once your aid has been suspended you can regain eligibility by getting your cumulative attendance to 67% and maintaining it at that rate.
 You are only eligible for payment in the payment period in which you regain eligibility – not for any prior payment periods.
 Please note that progress standards must also be met in order to be considered for reinstatement.